suirifyprotocol/suirify/docs/redeploy-playbook.md

 4. Pulls the tagged image
 5. Renders `/etc/systemd/system/suirify-parent.service`
 6. Reloads systemd and restarts the service

+>The deploy-parent.sh script has been updated to use `--network host`.
+This allows the Docker container to communicate with the `socat` proxy running on the host machine at port `8000`.

 ### 3.6 Verify the parent service